Slaughter Slough: The settlers flee

-Taking cover in the slough

-After the settlers had proceeded a mile or two, the Dakota men appeared behind them in hot pursuit.
-Old Pawn was among them.
+After they had gone a mile or two, Old Pawn and the Sisseton appeared behind them in pursuit.
 Henry Smith and Mr. Rhodes panicked and ran, though William Duley shouted at them to stay or at least leave their guns.
 Rhodes was a bachelor boarding with the Eastlicks, but Smith abandoned his own wife.

 Duley suggested the party take cover in a nearby slough, reed-filled and mostly dry in late summer.
 On the way the parties exchanged fire, and several settlers were wounded.

-After this, the Dakota men began killing the settlers: fifteen settlers, including three of Duley's children, were killed and Duley's wife and seven others were taken captive.
+Then came the killing: fifteen settlers, including three of Duley's children.
+Duley's wife and seven others were taken captive.

+Afterwards the bands went west crossing into Yankton land.
+There Yankton Chief Struck-by-the-Ree offered to trade horses for the captives, but was turned down.
+Conveying his unhappiness to the Santee they headed north.
+One hundred miles north of Fort Pierre a fur trader ran into them and offered to trade goods for the captives.
+He was turned down being informed they would only trade for horses.
+He continued to Fort Pierre with that information.
+There a band of Two Kettles Lakota, self named the Strong Hearts, decided to secure their release.
+They caught up with the Sisseton and offered a horse a piece for the release of each woman and child.
+They were scoffed at.
+The Lakota replied either take the horses or fight.
+They returned the captives to Fort Pierre only to be imprisoned for their effort.
+Some died awaiting a determination.

 Aftermath

-The captive settlers were freed four months later when other white settlers ran across a group of Dakota with the captives and traded supplies for their freedom.
-Abraham Lincoln authorized the execution of the Dakota involved in the massacre and kidnapping.
-William Duley was the executioner at the hanging of thirty-eight Dakota on December 26.